;

 Crane or rigging: Rooftop installations or tight-access properties may require a crane ($500–$1,500) to place the outdoor unit.

-Real-World Example — Suburban Chicago, IL: The Park family's 2,400 sq ft colonial needed a 3.5-ton system.
+Real-World Example — Suburban Chicago, IL: The Park family's 2,400 sq ft colonial needed a 3.5-ton system installed in 2025.
 Their base quote was $9,200 (Bosch IDS 2.0, SEER2 18.5).
 Additions: electrical panel upgrade from 100A to 200A ($2,800), ductwork modifications to improve airflow ($1,200), and a Wi-Fi thermostat ($250).
 Final installed cost: $13,450.
-After $2,000 federal credit and $2,500 ComEd rebate: $8,950 net.
+After the $2,000 federal 25C credit (claimed on their 2025 return before the OBBBA termination) and a $2,500 ComEd rebate: $8,950 net.
+For a 2026 install of the same system, the 25C credit no longer applies; net cost relies on ComEd plus IRA HEAR or HOMES instead.

 Cost by Region